JetBoom/astro-html-resume/README.md

 3. Skills.
 4. Open source projects.
 5. Education.
 6. References.

-Always last.
-If you choose to put "by request" then just exclude this portion.
+If you don't have any information to put in a section then just exclude it.

+### Single or double column?

+Most people will tell you that having a single column resume is required to get through ATS.
+I don't know if this is true so I've included an option to enable it or not.

+Historically I've submitted double column resumes that fit on a single page and was still getting swarmed by recruiters and callbacks.

 ### Bullet points for experience